CooperCodeComposer/SolarSystem-Java/README.md

 # SolarSystem-Java
-Javafx program simulating the planet's orbits
+JavaFX program simulating the planet's orbits

 ##Features:
 + javafx model of the 8 (remaining) planets in the solar system